 Bread – not toasted

 You can accomplish a low dietary input by limiting French fries, chips, baked cereal or potato products, cookies, pastries, biscuits and pies, which tend to have the most acrylamides.
-Be particularly weary of cooked product sold as healthy because they are low fat such as baked cereal or potato snack – often found in the health food sections on shops.
-Likewise, avoid products with added sugar or sweeten flavors before cooking.
-Look on the label, some breads and crisps to not have added sugar but many do.
-Kettle crisps or many brands of heavily flavored regular chips or potato snacks often have added sugar – read the label and avoid.
-Storing raw potatoes in the fridge may lead to the formation of more free sugars in the potatoes (a process sometimes referred to as ‘cold sweetening’) and can increase overall acrylamide levels especially if the potatoes are then fried, roasted or baked.
-If you want to fry or roast potatoes do so only until they are golden yellow, not browned or blackened.
-When baking, again avoid over browning or burnt cakes.
+Likewise, avoid products with added sugar or sweetened flavours before cooking.
+Storing raw potatoes in the fridge may lead to the formation of more free sugars in the potatoes (a process sometimes referred to as ‘cold sweetening’) and can increase overall acrylamide levels, especially if the potatoes are then fried, roasted or baked.
+If you want to fry or roast potatoes, do so only until they are golden yellow, not browned or blackened.
 The same goes for toasting your bread – don’t char or burn it.
 And if you’re a coffee drinker, you might want to opt for lightly roasted coffee beans in place of darker ones.
-There’s no reason to give up breakfast cereals, but do choose ones made from whole grains and are not heated to high temperatures with added sugar.
-Instead of these foods try increase intake of fruit and raw vegetables, which not only are low in AA but contain polyphenols, the natural antidotes to carcinogens.
-So in summary:
+In summary:

 - Limit intake of kettle chips, cereal bars, baked potato snack products and French fries.